128technology/docs/docs/cc_fips_compliance_guidelines.md

 - SSR Plugins, particularly Wireshark, are excluded from Common Criteria certification.

 The SSR Hardware has no physical restrictions for Common Criteria certification, however, there is an assumption of physical security.

+### Additional Information Related to Common Criteria

+Common Criteria certification uses FIPS mode to provide cryptopgraphic support.
+Without FIPS mode enabled during installation, the SSR is not compliant.
+FIPS mode provides all secure cyphers, and therefore **no additional cryptographic keys are used**.